11 Cool Things To Do When Visiting Salmon, Idaho

 Steelhead fishing on Idaho’s Salmon River is legendary—and for good reason.
 These ocean-run rainbow trout arrive each fall and early spring, drawing anglers eager for the challenge of remote-river fishing amid dramatic canyon scenery.
 Most trips depart from around Vinegar Creek, 27 miles east of Riggins, Idaho, and span one to three days, combining expert drift-boat or jet-boat fishing with knowledgeable local guides.

-Fall season begins in mid‑October when fishable steelhead begin streaming in, lasting through March or April depending on ice and river conditions.
+The fall season begins in mid‑October when fishable steelhead begin streaming in, lasting through March or April, depending on ice and river conditions.
 Anglers may choose lodge-based multi-day packages such as Ram House Lodge excursions in the Frank Church region or shorter day trips with packed lunch and tackle included.
 While fighting a powerful steelhead from a drift boat, you’re floating through America's largest undammed rivers, surrounded by wildlife and panoramic wilderness scenery.

 Important Information: